 Proverbs 3:25-26 (ESV)

 Dependence.
-We need not fear the fall of wicked people.
+We need not fear.
 Because we trust in the Lord.

 Faith [trust] in God is not a great work of His people.
 Faith is falling on our faces, recognizing our need for the Lord and His great work, not our own.
 The Lord is our confidence.
 Not ourselves.